xuankimtran/docs-1/pages/katalon-studio/docs/desired-capabilities-settings-webui.md

 To set Chrome/Chrome (headless) desired capabilities, go to **Project > Settings > Desired Capabilities > WebUI > Chrome/Chrome (headless)**.
 You can add, delete or clear (delete all) capabilities for Chrome/Chrome (headless) browser.

-Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Chrome/Chrome (headless) and edit the capabilities in the Groovy script.
+Alternatively, you can also go to `<your test project location>\settings\internal`, open the settings files for Chrome/Chrome (headless), and edit the capabilities in the Groovy script.

    <table>
    <thead>